Environmental remediation: Emissions standards

 Standards are set for the levels of dust, noise, odour, emissions to air and groundwater, and discharge to sewers or waterways of all chemicals of concern or chemicals likely to be produced during the remediation by processing of the contaminants.
 These are compared against both natural background levels in the area and standards for areas zoned as nearby areas are zoned and against standards used in other recent remediations.
 Just because the emission is emanating from an area zoned industrial does not mean that in a nearby residential area there should be permitted any exceedances of the appropriate residential standards.

 Monitoring for compliance against each standards is critical to ensure that exceedances are detected and reported both to authorities and the local community.

 Enforcement is necessary to ensure that continued or significant breaches result in fines or even a jail sentence for the polluter.

 Penalties must be significant as otherwise fines are treated as a normal expense of doing business.
 Compliance must be cheaper than to have continuous breaches.

 Transport and emergency safety assessment

 Assessment should be made of the risks of operations, transporting contaminated material, disposal of waste which may be contaminated including workers' clothes, and a formal emergency response plan should be developed.
 Every worker and visitor entering the site should have a safety induction personalised to their involvement with the site.

 Impacts of funding remediation

-The rezoning is often resisted by local communities and local government because of the adverse effects on the local amenity of the remediation and the new development.
-The main impacts during remediation are noise, dust, odour and incremental health risk.
-Then there is the noise, dust and traffic of developments.
-Then there is the impact on local traffic, schools, playing fields, and other public facilities of the often vastly increased local population.
+Local communities and government often resist the rezoning because of the adverse effects of the remediation and new development on the local amenities.
+The main impacts during remediation are noise, dust, odour, and incremental health risk.
+Then there is the noise, dust, and traffic of developments.
+Then, there is the impact on local traffic, schools, playing fields, and other public facilities due to the increased population.